adrienpillou/Pygame-Boilerplate/README.md

 # Pygame-Boilerplate
-PyGame boilerplate allowing you to start your python gamedev project faster.
+PyGame boilerplate allowing you to start your python game project faster.